 “When we first arrived here a year ago I was utterly shocked to see teeny little people happily walking down main roads on their own with their heavy back packs and coats slung over their arms.
 I couldn’t even begin to imagine that my baby would ever be one of them, but now here we are and in two weeks I will be absolutely forbidden from dropping her off or picking her up from school.

-“Today, as I helped her and watched her carefully check each way, cup her ears to listen for any oncoming traffic and then confidently cross the road, I marvelled at the ability of my child to do something that in the UK she simply wouldn’t have been given the opportunity to learn.
+“Today, as I helped her and watched her carefully make her way along the short road to school, I marvelled at the ability of my child to do something that in the UK she simply wouldn’t have been given the opportunity to learn.
 She has been offered something utterly invaluable: the chance to be independent and really own a part of her life without adult intervention.

 A different national, cultural approach